alexktong/kaggle-fifa19/README.md

 # kaggle-fifa19
-Python script that optimises the overall rating of a Fifa 19 team given constraints using linear programming module **pulp**.
+Using Python linear programming module **pulp**, I maximise the overall rating of a Fifa 19 team contrained by wage budget and playing style.

-Presented in Jupyter Notebook.
+A walkthrough of my application is presented in Jupyter Notebook.